 This recipe has been around for a long time.
 I used to make it for my twins years ago when we lived on the farm.
 It is great for breakfast served with bacon or sausage.3 1/2 cups water 1 1/2 cups cornmeal (I have used yellow and white) 1 teaspoon salt 1/2 cup flour 3 or 4 tablespoons butter or margarine Maple syrup, honey, sorghum or syrup of your choice Mix cornmeal and salt together in a bowl.
 Bring the 3 1/2 cups water to a boil on the stove.
 Gradually stir in cormeal.
 I use a whisk stirring constantly.
 Turn down heat and cook until thickens, about five minutes.
 Pour mixture into a greased or sprayed loaf pan.
 Cover and chill overnight in refrigerator.
 Next morning, slice mush in about 1/2 inch slices, coat with flour, and fry in butter until golden brown.
 Remove from skillet and add lots of syrup of your choice.
 Enjoy!
 Note: Some people don’t coat the mush with flour.
 You can do it either way.
-I think it fries better with the flour. © The Southern Lady Cooks photos and text – All rights reserved.
+I think it fries better with the flour.
+Be sure and PIN for later: Feel free to “share” with your friends by clicking on the Facebook, Pinterest or Twitter buttons below.
+You can print by clicking on the green printer icon below. © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder.